 1. What is the International Food Information Council Foundation?

-The International Food Information Council Foundation is a 501(c)(3) nonprofit, non-partisan educational foundation ased in Washington, DC.
+The International Food Information Council Foundation is a 501(c)(3) nonprofit, nonpartisan educational foundation based in Washington, D.C.

 Our mission is to effectively communicate science-based information about health, nutrition and food safety for the public good.